 Socio-cultural inequities and commonalities are understood to be produced by, and to produce, power relations.
 Thus, groups and communities acquire a minority position as the outcome of socio-historical and political processes, i.e., being a minority is not a status based on some inherent properties.
-Importantly, minority positions are never unequivocal as they usually consist of an intersection of various oppressions and privileges, vulnerabilities and resiliences.
-Examples of this contradictory mixing of membership within a disadvantaged group together with a privileged identity include middle- or upper-class Blacks, White women, gay men, and able-bodied seniors.
+Importantly, minority positions are never unequivocal as they usually consist of an intersection of various oppressions and privileges, vulnerabilities and resiliencies.
+Examples of this contradictory mixing of membership within a disadvantaged group together with a privileged identity include middle- or upper-class Blacks, White women, gay men, and ablebodied seniors.
 Thus, another contribution of an intersectional approach is to highlight that social differences are always about power, and that power positions may be hybrid.

-A postmodern conceptualization of social categories and power others as women, White, middle class, and so on.
+A postmodern conceptualization of social categories and power

+Categories (or axes) of social difference are constructed through people's everyday activities: people 'do' differences in gender, ethnicity, class, and so on, while also being positioned by others as women, White, middle class, and so on.
 Thus, attention is focused on an individual's social location at the intersection of a complex set of identities (e.g., Brah & Phoenix, 2004).